To enable lasting solutions that positively impact our community locally and across the world.

 Debbie is CEO of HelpingMinds.
 After more than 30 years in commercial, not-for-profit and small business ventures, Debbie’s passion has turned to searching out sustainable means for everyone in our community to be able to live their best life possible.
 Debbie is a Charter Member of City Rotary.

 Emma is a Senior Accounts professional with the Highbury Homes Group.
 She has always been interested in humanitarian pursuits and helping those in need.
-Rotary has spoken to her ,and apart from the work Rotary does, she enjoys the learning, interaction with other members and networking for a cause.
+Apart from the work Rotary does, she enjoys the learning, interaction with other members and networking for a cause.
 She is particularly interested in helping address homelessness and getting people off the street.
 She believes everyone has the right to be housed and be safe.

 Fiona Van Medical Communication